OpenTTD/OpenTTD/readme.txt

 2.1) Reporting Bugs:
 ---- ---------------
-To report a bug, please create a SourceForge account and follow the bugs link from our homepage.
+To report a bug, please create a Flyspray account and follow the bugs link from our homepage.
 Please make sure the bug is reproducible and still occurs in the latest daily build or the current SVN version.
 Also please look through the existing bug reports briefly to see whether the bug is not already known.

-The SourceForge project page URL is: http://sourceforge.net/projects/openttd/ Click on "Bugs" to see the bug tracker.
+The Flyspray project page URL is: http://bugs.openttd.org/

 Please include the following information in your bug report:
         - OpenTTD version (PLEASE test the latest SVN/daily build)